Personal contract purchase: UK

+In a personal contract hire, the lessee pays VAT on the monthly payment.

 Ireland

 PCP car sales have come under heavy scrutiny in Ireland since 2014 as customers felt not enough effort was made to ensure they had full knowledge of all details within the PCP agreement.

 The Society of the Irish Motor Industry (SIMI) commissioned a report on PCPs, carried out by Grant Thornton, in an attempt to benchmark PCPs.

 In July 2017, the Competition and Consumer Protection Commission (CCPC) commenced a study into PCP car finance market.
 This followed a study by Motorcheck which revealed Ireland's new vehicle market was heavily dependent on PCP agreements.
 The study found 73,979 new vehicles were sold on finance in Ireland in 2016, a 139% increase from 2014.